1979 Dallas Cowboys season: Playoffs

-On first down, Dorsett gained 12 yard to the 33 yard line.
-On the next play, Staubach over threw Tony Hill.
-Then, on second down, Staubach once again over threw Hill.
-Everyone seemed to be waiting for that one play that got the Cowboys rolling towards victory.
+On first down, Dorsett gained 12 yards to the 33-yard line.
+On the next two plays, Staubach overthrew Tony Hill both times.
+Everyone seemed to be waiting for that one play that would get the Cowboys rolling towards victory.
 What happened on third down has become Dallas Cowboys trivia for years.
 Staubach dropped back and threw a pass directly at offensive lineman Herbert Scott, who caught the ball.
 A flag was thrown for ineligible receiver and the Cowboys now faced a 4th and 20.
 It was the last chance for that Staubach magic to come through so that the Cowboys could advance to the NFC Championship game.
 Staubach dropped back and threw for Drew Pearson.
 The pass sailed high on Pearson and fell incomplete.

-The Rams offense took over with 1:07 left.
+The Rams' offense took over with 1:07 left.
 They played it safe and on fourth down they lined up for a field goal attempt with 13 seconds remaining.
 The Rams faked the field goal as holder Nolan Cromwell kept the ball and ran for the first down.
-The Rams won the game 21-19 and shattered the Cowboys hopes of a 6th Super Bowl in the 1970s.
+The Rams won the game 21–19 and shattered the Cowboys' hopes of a 6th Super Bowl in the 1970s.

 The loss to the Rams in 1979 was one of the worst playoff defeats in Cowboys history.
-Some say the loss had to do with the dramatic game against the Redskins that put the Cowboys in the playoffs.
+Some say the loss had to do with the dramatic game against the Redskins two weeks earlier that put the Cowboys in the playoffs.
 Others believe that the Cowboys just overlooked the Rams.
-Whatever the reasons were, the Cowboys season ended that Sunday in Texas Stadium.
-The Staubach magic also ended that day and on March 31, 1980, he announced his retirement from the Cowboys and the NFL after 11 seasons and two Super Bowl Championships.
+Whatever the reasons were, the Cowboys' season ended that Sunday in Texas Stadium.
+The Staubach magic also ended that day: on March 31, 1980, he announced his retirement from the Cowboys and the NFL after 11 seasons and two Super Bowl Championships.